HECVAT Category

 Do your systems or solutions store, process, or transmit cardholder (payment/credit/debt card) data?

-This question is asking whether your systems or software solutions handle credit card, debit card, or other payment card information in any way.
+Payment card data handling is what's being established here, covering whether your systems store, process, or transmit credit, debit, or other cardholder data in any form.
 Specifically, it's asking about three key activities:

 Are you compliant with the Payment Card Industry Data Security Standard (PCI DSS)?